super-hughman/super-hughman.github.io/index.markdown

 ![Hiking in the Alps, photo courtesy Arlen Slaymaker](/assets/mountainman.JPG) {: style="width: 100%; margin: 0 auto;"}
+<br/><br/>
 Hi!
+<br/><br/>
 I'm Hugh Gabriel, an undergraduate student at Macalester College.
 My focus is the intersection of ecology and writing.
-Check out my current projects, and come back soon for my scientific and creative projects that are currently in progress.
+Check out my current scientific and creative projects, and come back soon for projects that are currently in progress.
 Make sure to check out the [Travel Blog](/Blog-Posts), where I dive into the ecosystems and culture of Madagascar and beyond.
 You can sign up for email alerts below to stay up to date when a new blog is published.

 <!-- Begin Mailchimp Signup Form -->